eGT-Labs/geocloud-ecap/applications/geoshape_geonode/README.md

 `mu-deploy  /opt/mu/var/geocloud_platform/applications/geoshape_geonode/master.json -p azskip=us-east-1a -p appname=fullshape`

 #### Deploy into an existing dev VPC
-The target VPC has the MU-ID of FULLGNODE-DEV-2015042214-ST:
+The target VPC has the MU-ID of ALLZONEGEONODE-DEV-2015042309-RD:

+Note that for now you need to discover (through the deploy's BOK) and insert the vpc_name

-` mu-deploy /opt/mu/var/geocloud_platform/applications/geoshape_geonode/master.json -p azskip=us-east-1a -p deploy_id=FULLGNODE-DEV-2015042214-ST -p appname=shapeIntoVPC`
+`mu-deploy /opt/mu/var/geocloud_platform/applications/geoshape_geonode/master.json -p azskip=us-east-1a -p deploy_id=ALLZONEGEONODE-DEV-2015042309-RD -p vpc_name=allzonegeonode-vpc ''

 Errata